weweb-assets/ww-expand/AI.md

 ***Notes:***
 All 3 slots are required.
 Be careful : toggleLayout is for EXPANDED toggle container and activeToggleLayout is for CLOSED toggle container.
-The logic to expand and colapse on click is already managed in the code of the ww-expand element.
+***IMPORTANT***: The logic to expand and colapse on click is already managed in the code of the ww-expand element.
+Do not add click events or functions to manage it.